 It is certainly hard to explain how the son of God is God at the same time, but that is for another time.
 I can tell you this.
 If you visit Notre Dame Cathedral in the lovely town of Paris, you will walk inside and you will see alcoves on the inside of the sanctuary.
 These are alcoves in which people are kneeling down. glance inside one of these little pockets and you will see a person, or people, kneeling, bowing, and praying before a statue.
 I have been told that they are not praying “to” the person (man or woman) that this statue represents, but that they are asking for mediation on their behalf.

 To be frank, if you choose old or new Testament, and you bow and pray to someone who has passed away (or lives) for mediation between you and God, you are in violation of God’s instructions.
-So, if you are a “Christian” who prays to anyone other than God, the Father or God, the Son… well, you would disagree with Maimonides.
-You would not score a check mark next to the “pray to God alone” row.
+So, if you are a “Christian” who prays to anyone (or any thing) other than God, the Father or God, the Son… well, you would disagree with Maimonides.
+You would not score a check mark next to this principle.